pocc/ross.gg/content/about.md

 <img src="/img/profile_pic_eff.jpg" alt="Profile pic EFF" style="float:right; margin-left:20px; display:block;width:35%;"/>

 I work at Cloudflare helping customers make their websites more performant.
+I understand L3, L4, and L7 deeply.
 In my free time, I like building things with code.
 See [/projects](/projects) for showcases and [github](https://github.com/pocc) for all the things I've built.
-I have most experience with bash, python, golang, typescript, but it's best to use the right tool for the job.

-I like finding the optimal path, which is why I like to play board games.
-Given a set of starting conditions, there will always be a best move.
-Just like tech, you have to play the game to get a handle on the universe of moves.
+I love to look at hexdumps because flags and options are bits and bytes that constitute the various layers.
+I like to read RFCs, because they hold the ultimate truth on how protocols should work.
+Always focus on the root problem.
+PCAPs or it didn't happen.

 [Résumé](/resume.pdf) for those who want it.